 "The sustained high speeds reached by the pursuing officers were dangerous to the public, the occupants of the Toyota 4x4 and the officers themselves," Judge Carruthers concluded.

 The driver, Mr Wilson, showed no intention of stopping and was driving at speeds "far in excess of the posted speed limit".

 Mr Keepa's grandmother, Lee Keepa, said she did not believe police should engage in pursuits.

 "The boys had done wrong but I don't believe in the chase.
 I know the kids these days are cheeky and arrogant but the police go fast, the kids go faster.
 Perhaps there is another way."

-"I'm not blaming the police.
-By the look of it officers will all be spoken to ...
-It doesn't matter if it's right or wrong, it won't bring him back."
+"I'm not blaming the police," she said.
+"I think that by the look of it officers will all be spoken to ...
+It doesn't matter if it's right or wrong but it won't bring him back."

 Judge Carruthers also criticised officers for not checking the road spikes before they joined the pursuit and for attempting to use the spikes on a car which was known to be travelling at speeds exceeding 100km/h.

 Police policies at the time restricted officers from using tyre deflation devices on vehicles travelling faster than 100km/h.

 Judge Carruthers also criticised the pursuit controller who authorised the use of the spikes and allowed the pursuit to continue on several occasions when it was "unjustified".

 The report also notes that pursuing officers did not adequately relay to the radio dispatcher and pursuit controller the speed limits in areas they were travelling through.